Public Housing Redevelopment

 Stage one of the redevelopment includes 1100 properties across 9 sites in Brunswick, North Melbourne, Heidelberg West, Clifton Hill, Brighton, Prahran, Hawthorn, Northcote and Ascot Vale.

 Most properties to be redeveloped are low-rise, typically rundown and have high maintenance costs.
 They will be replaced with a mix of apartments and townhouses that meet relevant building and energy efficiency standards.

 Plans for each site will be developed with input from residents, community and other stakeholders.
 Proposed land uses, scale and type of new residences and recreational spaces will also be included.

-Consultation will commence early next year to begin the planning process with work to start in early 2018 on many sites.
+Consultation will be conducted for the planning process with work to start in early 2018 on many sites.